edgexfoundry/device-sdk-c/README.v2.md

 - The `disconnect_device` callback is removed (obsoleted by `remove_device`)

+- A `describe` callback is added for future extended discovery functionality, subject to change

 Note that all callbacks are now specified at `service_new` time.
 NULL may be given for all except `intialize`, `handle_get`, `handle_put` and `stop`.

+A function devsdk_callbacks_init function is supplied for setting up the mandatory callbacks.
+Other devsdk_callbacks_x functions support setup of the optional callbacks.

 #### Device Service Lifecycle